 Syracuse University values diversity, is committed to inclusion, and seeks to provide an accessible, welcoming environment for all people, including those with disabilities.
 Your feedback is essential to SU’s continuing effort to move beyond ADA compliance and toward seamless access.

-Report Sexual Misconduct, by sending an email to: Title IX Coordinator.
+Send an email to Title IX Coordinator.

 Sexual harassment is prohibited.
 It is a form of sexual discrimination.
 It is unwelcome behavior of a sexual nature that relates to the gender or sexual identity of an individual.
 Even without creating an intimidating or hostile environment for study, work, or social living, unwelcome behavior of a sexual nature is a violation of the University’s Code of Ethical Conduct.
 If it has the purpose or effect of creating an intimidating or hostile environment, it also may create legal liability.
 Note that welcome is a different standard than consent.
 In some circumstances, there may be consent (for criminal law purposes) but the conduct is unwelcome.
 Unwelcome sexual conduct is against University policy and can result in charges under the Code of Student Conduct and/or the Code of Ethical Conduct.